sigau/easy_irods_commands/README.md

 ```

 ## AUTOCOMPLETION
 As it is IRODS doesn't allow the autocompletion by using tab for data on irods (kind of with *i-commands-auto.bash* see in useful_stuff).
-The python module *prompt_toolkitC allow us to add some kind of autocompletion when it come to choosing data on irods.
+The python module *prompt_toolkit* allow us to add some kind of autocompletion when it come to choosing data on irods.
 When you will have to select a data from irods a list where you can navigate by using TAB or direction keys will be displayed on your screen :
 ![screenshot/example_1.png](screenshot/example_1.png)